georgejkaye/circuit-cj/src/circuits/README.md

 ### [`buses.cj`](buses.cj)

 Contains definitions of buses and wires, which are used to label source vertices.
-These buses form the backbone of how users can refer to and extract specific parts of circuits.
+These buses form the backbone of how users can refer to and extract linkific parts of circuits.

 ### [`exceptions.cj`](exceptions.cj)